 Bertazzoni, a family-owned Italian company specializing in engineered cooking ranges since 1882

-Capital, a niche luxury brand which offers true commercial ranges for residential use
+Capital, a niche luxury brand that offers true commercial ranges for residential use

 Other luxury brands like BlueStar, Wolf, and Thermador